spencershepard/mcbr/README.md

 1) Clone this repo onto host.
 2) `docker compose up``

-** server.properties are defaults that are overwritten by new world creation **
+** server.properties are defaults that are used/overwritten by new world creation **

 ### Create New World